-* You will need to supply your personal details for your complaint to be valid but they will only be sent to the author of the content if you agree.
-If you and the author agree to share contact details you may be able to work together to solve the issue.
+* You will need to supply your personal details for your complaint to be valid but they will only be sent to the author of the content if you agree to this.
+If you and the author agree to share contact details you may be able to work together to resolve the matter.

 Your complaint may be sent to the author of the content.

-Do you agree to your personal details being given to the person who wrote the content you are complaining about?
+Do you agree to your personal details being disclosed to the person who wrote the content you are complaining about?
 (YES/NO)

 3. The content

-Please tell us where we can find the content (eg url of the post, member's name and suburb).
+Please tell us where we can find the content (eg url of the post, title of the post, author's name and suburb).

 Please identify or describe the content you are complaining about.*